javascript-biblioteca-math

 In JavaScript, the Math library is a built-in object in the language itself, which provides a wide range of mathematical functions.

-Let’s take a look at its methods and how we can use them 👇
+Let’s see its methods and how we can use them 👇

 PropertyDescription